Academy Awards: Milestones

 The first Best Actor awarded was Emil Jannings, for his performances in The Last Command and The Way of All Flesh.
 As he had to return to Europe before the ceremony, the Academy agreed to give him the prize early, making him the first Academy Award recipient.
 For the first Awards, winners were recognized for multiple films during the qualifying period; Jannings received the award for two films in which he starred, and Janet Gaynor won the first Best Actress award for performances in three films.
 Beginning with the second ceremony, performers received separate nominations for individual films; no performer has received multiple nominations in the same category since the 3rd Academy Awards.

 For the first five ceremonies, the eligibility period ran from August 1 to July 31.
 The 6th Academy Awards' eligibility ran from August 1, 1932, to December 31, 1933, and as of the 7th Academy Awards, subsequent eligibility periods have matched the calendar year (with the exception of the 93rd Academy Awards, which, due to the COVID-19 pandemic, extended the eligibility period to February 28, 2021).

-Best Foreign Language Film, now known as Best International Feature Film, was introduced at the 20th Academy Awards as a special award, and became a competitive category at the 29th Academy Awards.
+Best Foreign language film, now known as Best International Feature Film, was introduced at the 20th Academy Awards as a special award, and became a competitive category at the 29th Academy Awards.

 The 74th Academy Awards, held in 2002, presented the first Academy Award for Best Animated Feature, won by Shrek.

 Since 1973, all Academy Awards ceremonies, except for 2021, have ended with the Academy Award for Best Picture.
-Traditionally, the previous year's winners for Best Actor and Best Supporting Actor present the awards for Best Actress and Best Supporting Actress, respectively, and vice versa.
+Traditionally, the winners of the acting categories will present an award at the following year's ceremony.
+The previous year's winners for Best Actor and Best Supporting Actor present the awards for Best Actress and Best Supporting Actress, respectively, and vice versa.
 In 2009, this model was replaced by each acting award being introduced by five previous winners, each of whom introduces one of the nominated performances, referred to as the "Fab 5" presenters format.
 The Fab 5 model returned in 2024 after a 15-year hiatus.

 On February 9, 2020, Parasite became the first foreign-language film to win Best Picture at the 92nd Academy Awards.

 The 93rd Academy Awards ceremony, honoring the best films of 2020 and early 2021, was held on April 25, 2021, after it was postponed from its original February 28, 2021, schedule due to the impact of the COVID-19 pandemic on cinema.
 As with the two previous ceremonies, there was no host.
 The ceremony was broadcast on ABC.
 It took place at the Dolby Theatre in Los Angeles, California for the 19th consecutive year, with satellite locations at Union Station also in Los Angeles.
 Because of the virus impact on films and TV industries, Academy president David Rubin and CEO Dawn Hudson announced that for the 2021 Oscar Ceremony, streaming films with a previously planned theatrical release were eligible.
 The theatrical requirement was reinstated starting with the 95th Academy Awards.